GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 !!!
 Note
     If you need an OpenID Connect Provider (OP) to authenticate users, you can use Google or download and deploy the free open source [Gluu Server](https://gluu.org/docs/ce/installation-guide/).

+## Supported OpenID Providers (OP)
+oxd has been confirmed to work with the following OP's:

+- Gluu Server
+- Google

+If you have successfully tested oxd against another OP, or for other OP related requests, please email us at [sales@gluu.org](mailto:sales@gluu.org).

 ## Technical Architecture